Whimsy Stick

 CompanionFrench Bulldog, Cavalier, Shih Tzu, Pug30 to 45 minutesLow to moderate2 to 3 sessions per week

-These numbers are guidelines, not rules.
-Individual dogs within any breed can vary significantly.
-A low-drive Lab and a high-drive Lab are two different animals in terms of exercise needs.
+Still, these numbers are guidelines, not rules.
+A low-drive Lab and a high-drive Lab are two completely different animals in terms of exercise needs.
 Drive level matters more than breed label.
-When in doubt, observe the behavioral signs above.
+When in doubt, use the behavioral signs above.
 They tell you more than any chart.

 Why Exercise Type Matters More Than Duration